 Also of interest is that Portola Valley has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 51.27% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Portola Valley telecommute to their jobs.
+Overall, about 51.27% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Portola Valley is a very ethnically-diverse town.
 The people who call Portola Valley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Portola Valley residents report their race to be White, followed by Asian.
 Portola Valley also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 11.99% of the town’s residents.
 Important ancestries of people in Portola Valley include German, English, Italian, Irish, and European.